 Once the migration method has been determined, it will be necessary to decide whether to perform a trial migration, how much testing to do, and how rigorous the approval process should be.
 The more important an application, the more likely it is that a trial migration is worthwhile.
 The more testing it is appropriate to do, the more rigorous should be the approval process.
 For example, if the application is for booking meeting rooms, the process should be lighter than if the application is performing air traffic control.

 If many applications are in scope for migration, a matrix can be drawn up to determine the migration method quickly, as a function of mission criticality (i.e. importance) and the technology used by the applications.
 Applications which use old technology (e.g. old minicomputers) are candidates for ‘lift and shift’.
 The latest applications are likely to run on virtual machines and the VMs can just be copied to the target environment.

 For the more important applications, a trial migration is normally required.
 Migrations of important applications often also involve transferring sensitive information.
 This information should be backed up securely, and at every stage of the migration, there should be a comprehensive roll-back plan.
 In other words, should anything go wrong in migrating the application, there should always be a plan to be able to revert to the state before the attempted migration.

-A key item in the data centre migration checklist for most applications will be to run a trial of the migration in the target environment before the ‘real’ thing.
+A key item in the Data Center migration checklist for most applications will be to run a trial of the migration in the target environment before the ‘real’ thing.
 The live application will continue to run in the existing environment, while the trial is taking place.
 Performing a trial migration won’t necessarily guarantee that all potential problems are taken care of, but it’ll help you anticipate and correct many issues in advance.

 4. Prepare the ground for legacy systems